cheeriosok/VectorDB/README.md

-# High-Performance Networked Key-Value Store
+# Feature Store

 ## Overview
 This project is a high-performance, networked key-value store that supports **hash maps, sorted sets (ZSets), TTL-based expiration, and efficient multi-threading** using a thread pool.
 The system is designed with **modern C++ (C++23)**, leveraging **RAII, std::expected, spans, and shared mutexes** to ensure optimal performance and safety.

-Currently, this project is still **in progress** and is flled with non-functional boilerplate.
-It is frankly more ambitious than I would have liked it to be - but it will serve as the foundation for a feature store in the future and a follow-up vector database (my next endeavor).
+Currently, this project is still **in progress** - and will serve as the foundation for a feature store in the future.

 ### Key Features
 - **Asynchronous Networking:** Uses non-blocking I/O (`poll`) for efficient connection handling.